sbricklayer/GrpcHangOnShutdown/README.md

-# GrpcInDLLsIssues
+# GrpcHangOnShutdown

 This repository is supposed to document an issue that was posted in the gRPC github project.

 ### Infinite block on shutdown using singleton to access gRPC service
 A DLL provides a singleton of a class that wraps the gRPC service client (using the PIMPL idiom).
 The executable gets an instance of the singleton (actually nothing happens beyond instantiation of a channel object) and the process blocks indefinitely on shutdown.
-Although we use DLLs here, (static) gRPC libs are only linked into this one DLL, so no duplicate static gRPC data).
+Although we use a DLL here, the (static) gRPC libs are only linked into this one DLL (so no duplicate static gRPC data).
-The result seems to be flaky: If the environment variables GRPC_VERBOSITY=debug and GRPC_TRACE=all are set to enable debugging, the process ends without issues.
+The result seems to be unstable: If the environment variables GRPC_VERBOSITY=debug and GRPC_TRACE=all are set to enable debugging, the process ends without issues.

 ## Build
 The project as well as gRCP were built with Visual Studio 2019.